andrew/ultimate-awesome/README.md

 - [awesome-ai-testing-tools](https://github.com/furudo-erika/awesome-ai-testing-tools) - A Collection of Awesome AI Testing Tools.
 - [awesome-nft-papers](https://github.com/GeminiLight/awesome-nft-papers) - A paper collection on non-fungible token (NFT).
 - [awesome](https://github.com/geocine/awesome) - 🕶 My Awesome List.
+- [free-cloud-computing-resources](https://github.com/getvmio/free-cloud-computing-resources) - Cloud Computing Free Resources | This repo collects 13 of free resources for Cloud Computing. ☁️ Ascend to new heights with our Cloud Computing Skyline repository!
+Dive into comprehensive educational resources on cloud technologies and explore real-world cloud environments in our interactive play.
 - [free-computer-vision-resources](https://github.com/getvmio/free-computer-vision-resources) - Computer Vision Free Resources | This repo collects 41 of free resources for Computer Vision. 👁️ See the world through algorithmic eyes with our Computer Vision Lab repository!
 Dive into a comprehensive collection of free resources and an interactive online Playground.
 Perfect for developers and .
+- [free-cryptography-resources](https://github.com/getvmio/free-cryptography-resources) - Cryptography Free Resources | This repo collects 17 of free resources for Cryptography. 🔐 Unravel the secrets of secure communication with our Cryptography Codex!
+This repository offers a curated collection of free resources, online courses, and an interactive playground environment.
+Perfect for .
 - [free-data-science-resources](https://github.com/getvmio/free-data-science-resources) - Data Science Free Resources | This repo collects 50 of free resources for Data Science. 📊 Uncover insights from data with our Data Science Lab repository!
 Offering a comprehensive collection of free resources and an interactive online Playground, this is your research center for mastering data an.
 - [free-docker-resources](https://github.com/getvmio/free-docker-resources) - Docker Free Resources | This repo collects 14 of free resources for Docker. 🐳 Containerize your applications with our Docker Dock repository!
 Featuring a comprehensive collection of free Docker resources and an interactive online playground, this is your harbor for learning how to build, ship, an.
+- [free-java-resources](https://github.com/getvmio/free-java-resources) - Java Free Resources | This repo collects 54 of free resources for Java. ☕ Forge your Java skills with GetVM's Java Forge repository!
+Featuring a rich collection of free resources and an online Playground, this is your ultimate destination for Java mastery.
+Ideal for beginners and experienced deve.
 - [free-software-development-resources](https://github.com/getvmio/free-software-development-resources) - Software Development Free Resources | This repo collects 29 of free resources for Software Development. 🏗️ Elevate your software development skills with our Software Engineering Institute repository!
 Featuring an extensive library of free courses and hands-on learning tools, this is your academy .
 - [awesome-blockchain](https://github.com/g-leopard/awesome-blockchain) - Curated list of resources for the development and applications of blockchain.
 - [awesome-taiwan-foods](https://github.com/goodjack/awesome-taiwan-foods) - Awesome Taiwan Foods 台灣獲獎食品.